Spencer4792/startup/README.md

 ## Database.js file
 - This is where I will host the .
 It currently retains the information from the last project CommunityTogether

+## Login.html file
+- This is our users are able to login to their accounts that they have with us.
+Currently there is no actual functionality, but the framework is in place.